SETTING YOUR BUDGET

 I am always conscious of the fact that whatever it is, my client always has a budget.
 One of the Big Questions for most men buying an engagement ring is ‘How much should I spend?’
 Whenever I am asked this question, my answer is always the same – spend only what you are comfortable with.

 A key message for all my clients is to set your own parameters - there are no rules, in spite of what you might be told.
-You should spend only what you are comfortable with, but do set your expectations realistically – there are ways to design around budgets, but I am not a magician.
+You should spend only what you are comfortable with.
+But DO set your expectations realistically – there are ways to design around budgets, but I we are not magicians.

 Your ring has to fit your values as well as your bank balance.
-It is something which will last forever, so it is probably worth going for quality over quantity, or at least recognising that you can’t get a silk purse of a ring for a sow’s ear of cash.
-Always set your priorities, be honest with yourself and realistic about what is possible.
+It is something which will last forever, so it is probably worth going for quality over quantity, and recognising that you can’t buy a Ferrari for the price of a VW Golf.
+Be honest with yourself and realistic about what is possible.
 If your budget is limited and she wants a humungous rock then it might have to wait a while, or we find a more creative solution - like an alternative to diamond - see the example below and Peter's Story.